floehden/NetAuto-Bootcamp/Topics/Cloud/AWS/Day-3.md

 # Challenge

 Make an s3 bucket.
 Make it Public.
 Add some policies.
-IF you are feeling luck make static website out of it.
+If you are feeling luck make static website out of it.

+# Final ToDo

+Post about your journey, what you learned on different platforms like LinkedIn, Twitter or any other of your favourite platforms.
+Follow up on your journey and share it with others!
+Use the Hashtags #NetAutoBootcamp #NetworkAutomation
+You can also tag us on LinkedIn with @netauto-group-rheinmain